 In affluent areas, particularly in London, it’s fairly common to charge rent weekly.
 Outside of London, it’s more common to charge rent monthly.
 Charging on a weekly basis can result in more administration, with 52 payments to collect each year, but it can also be more lucrative and give you as a landlord more flexibility.

 3. Write a compelling description

-The opening lines of your description should be a compelling, engaging description of why your ideal tenant would want to live there.
+The opening lines of your property listing description should be a compelling, engaging description of why your prospective tenant would want to live there.

 Start with a short paragraph that gives an insight into not just the property but also the lifestyle on offer.
 Talk the property as though you are walking through it.